Horse riding at the County Beach (Follet’s Beach)

 Lake Jackson, Texas

-From what I saw, Lake Jackson is an excellent area to live in.
+I was told that Lake Jackson is an excellent area to live in.
 The community seems to be well-kept and maintained.
 From a traveling standpoint, Brody and I visited a couple of attractions (both free), and we had a couple of nice meals in the city.
 We even met my uncle at one of the restaurants last night there.

 What To Do In Lake Jackson: